Best AnyWho Alternatives to Try in 2026

 Best for: Comprehensive people searches that go beyond names and phone numbers into property, vehicle, and asset records.

-The platform pulls from millions of data sources and cross-references results to reduce inaccuracies.
-You can search by name, phone number, email, address, or even online username.
-The paid plan unlocks faster searches, unlimited reports, and deeper data including social media feeds and location history maps.
+The platform pulls from millions of data sources and cross-references results to reduce errors.
+You can search by name, phone number, email, address, or online username.
+The paid plan unlocks faster searches, deeper data, and up to 100 reports a month, which is plenty for personal use.

-The downside: useful data requires a paid subscription.
-The free tier gives you very little.
-And like all people search tools, accuracy varies.
-Some records are outdated, especially for people who’ve moved recently.
-But for the breadth of data available, BeenVerified is hard to beat.
+The downside: useful data sits behind a paid subscription, and the free tier gives you almost nothing.
+Like every people-search tool, accuracy varies, and records for people who moved recently can be stale.
+But for sheer breadth of data, BeenVerified is hard to beat.

 TruthFinder

-Best for: Deep background checks including criminal records, court records, dating profiles, and dark web monitoring.
+Best for: Deep background reports including criminal records, court records, dating profiles, and dark-web monitoring.

-TruthFinder provides thorough background reports that go far beyond what AnyWho ever offered.
-Court records, felonies, traffic offenses, bankruptcies, arrest records, sex offender status, social media photos, dating profiles, and domain ownership are all searchable.
+TruthFinder provides thorough background reports that go far past anything AnyWho offered.
+Court records, felonies, traffic offenses, bankruptcies, arrest records, sex-offender status, social media photos, dating profiles, and domain ownership are all searchable.

-The interface is modern and the reports are well-organized.
-You get a person’s full name for free, but the detailed report requires a paid subscription.
-TruthFinder also includes a self-monitoring tool that lets you check what information others can find about you, which is a useful privacy feature AnyWho never had.
+The interface is modern and the reports are well organized.
+You get a person’s full name for free, but the detailed report needs a paid subscription.
+TruthFinder also includes a self-monitoring tool that shows what others can find about you, a privacy feature AnyWho never had.
+One smart move in 2026: if all you need is reverse phone lookups, the standalone phone plan runs just $4.99/month instead of the full people-search price.

 Intelius